|

 Click OK when you have finished

+defining the step.
 The Heat Transfer Step objects set contains a

 default Field Output Request object in a Field